-Depression is quite common and about one in ten people will experience depression at some point in their lives.
 Depression is more than feeling unhappy or miserable for a brief period, it is feelings of extreme sadness that can last for a long time (weeks or months), and are severe enough to interfere with your daily life.
-Further information about depression can also be found online via the Mental Health Directory, Mind, Sane and NHS Choices pages.
+Further information about depression can also be found online via Mind, Sane and The NHS Website.

 There are a variety of services and treatments available to people in St Helens to help with depression provided by: